THE CYPRUS GOVERNMENT RAILWAY

 A NARROW GAUGE RAILWAY

 The Cyprus Government Railway was a linear, narrow-gauge railway that operated continuously for 46 years.
 It served the island from its inception in October 1905 to its untimely liquidation in December 1951.
-The 122 km line was initially designed to be a freight railway, but it was later adapted to accommodate passengers as well as goods to and from the port of Famagusta.
-At its height, the railway serviced a total of 39 stops and these included stations, halts, and sidings.
+The 122 km line was initially designed to be a freight railway, but it was later adapted to also accommodate passengers as well as goods to and from the port of Famagusta.
+At its height, the railway serviced a total of 39 stops.
+These included stations, halts, and sidings.
 The state-of-the-art steam-powered locomotives reached a maximum of 48 km per hour.
 This meant that it took just over 3 hours to complete a full journey from one end of the line to the other.

 THE CYPRUS CONVENTION

-In the late 19th century the British Empire identified that Cyprus could be utilised to help protect its interests in the Suez Canal.
-After a series of negotiations. with its Ottoman rulers, they took control in 1878.
-The island’s Ottoman rulers were embroiled in a conflict with Russia and as part of the deal Britain promised to guarantee to use its position to buffer any possible Russian expansion.
-Although the island was still attributed to the Ottomans, it became a British protectorate wth Britain maintaining full control.
+In the late 19th century, the British Empire identified that Cyprus could be utilised to help protect its interests in the Suez Canal.
+This resulted in a series of negotiations with the island’s Ottoman rulers.
+The Ottomans at the time were embroiled in a conflict with Russia, and as part of a deal to take control of Cyprus, Britain made assurances to guarantee to buffer any possible Russian expansion.
+Although the island was still attributed to the Ottomans, it became a British protectorate wth Britain maintaining full control in 1878.
 This agreement became known as the ‘Cyprus Convention’.
-Soon after taking control, the British immediately identified that modernisation of the island’s infrastructure was desperately needed.Â
+The British almost immediately identified that modernisation of the island’s infrastructure was desperately needed.

 RAILWAY PLANS

-At this time camels were used extensively on the island and they were used as the main mode of transport for both passenger and freight.
-This led British administrators to introduce new modern transport links on the island.
-They soon identified the need for a new modern road and rail network and set about immediately planning these works.Â
+At this time, camels were used extensively on the island.
+They were used as the main mode of transport for both passengers and freight.
+The British soon identified the need for a new modern road and rail network and set about immediately planning these works.
+British administrators would go on to introduce new modern transport links across the island.

 SHELVED FOR 25 YEARS

 The first High Commissioner of Cyprus submitted the first proposals for the construction of a new railway to serve the port of Famagusta in the east of the island.
 His plans, however, were almost immediately shelved, as it was decided that priority would be given to a new road network instead.
 Road construction would go on to delay the introduction of a railway for 25 years.
-After several revisions, plans to build a new freight railway connecting the port of Famagusta to the village of Evrychou in the north-west were finally approved.
-Construction of the new railway began in 1904 taking a total of 12 years to fully complete.
+After several revisions, plans to build a new freight railway connecting the port of Famagusta to the village of Evrychou in the north-west of the island were finally approved.
+Construction of the new railway began in 1904, taking a total of 12 years to fully complete.

 BUILT IN SECTIONS